 Here are few ideas about what types of social data to track and monitor to show the impact of social customer service on the business.
-If you can show real business impact and social ROI you can increase internal support for your social strategy and secure additional resources.
+If you can show real business impact and measure social ROI you can increase internal support for your social strategy and secure additional resources.

 Key social customer care data

-- Customer voice: Unsolicited feedback on social can help you understand issues across your business that other surveys don’t always pick up.
+- Customer voice: Unsolicited negative feedback on social can help you understand issues across your business that other surveys don’t always pick up.
 Add this insight into your CRM system to view engagement throughout the customer journey.

 - Sentiment shifts: Track and monitor the tone of customer messages over time.
 Also look at sentiment conversion.
 Customers may start the interaction angry, but effective engagement can turn a negative feeling into a positive.

 - Surveys: Use social as a link to post interaction surveys to ask customers what they experience.
 Features such as Twitter Customer Feedback enables agents to do this quickly and easily, if you are using a social customer service app such as Sentiment which provides this functionality.